wawandco/maildoor/README.md

 go get github.com/wawandco/maildoor@latest
 ```

-And then using it acordingly in your app.
+And then using it accordingly in your app.
 See the Usage section for detailed instructions on usage.
-## Example
+## Usage

 ## FAQ

+- I do not use SMTP for sending, what should I do?
+- How to I customize the email logo and product?
+- Can I change the email copy (Subject or content)?
+- I don't want to use JWT for my tokens, what should I do?
+- What should I do in the `AfterLoginFn` hook?
+- How do I secure my application to prevent unauthorized access?

 ## Guiding Principles